 - Terror: This is the type of emotional abuse that singles out an employee for criticism or punishment for normal emotions or things.
 This can include behavior like yelling, belittling, teasing, threats, and unreasonable demands that include punishment when not fulfilled.
 This is harmful because it causes the employee to live in constant fear.

 Many actions that are considered emotional abuse will fit into these categories, and in a way, they categorize the motivation or outcome of the actions.
 Emotional abuse seeks to control and degrade the target until they have little to no self-worth.

 Signs of Emotional Abuse:

-In addition to understanding the categories of emotional abuse, it is more important to understand the signs of emotional abuse.
+In addition to understanding the categories of psychological abuse, it is more important to understand the signs of emotional abuse.
 Recognizing abusive behavior will help victims understand what is happening to them and will help human resources and other supervisors identify and address the situation.
 These signs include:

 - Hyper-Critical: While every employee will likely face criticism at some point, an employee-facing constant criticism about their work or other aspects of their life is a sign that someone is facing abuse.
 This may be the way they deliver necessary criticism, or it may be that they criticize things that are not worthy of criticism.

 - Invasive: When one employee is ignoring another’s boundaries or invading their privacy, this can be a sign of emotional abuse.
 This often means that the target has little to no privacy at work, and any attempts to create healthy boundaries are ignored.